*daily rates in Bilbao based on a 1 day rental (24hr period) and for guidance purposes only.

 Why Should I Visit Bilbao?

 Bilbao is a huge and important port city on the north coast of Spain.
-It’s reachable by air and also by ferry from Portsmouth in the UK
+It’s reachable by air and also by ferry from Portsmouth

 .
 It has a mild and damp climate making it a very green part of the country and is becoming well known in the world of architecture for the modern designs used in the remodelling of parts of the city including the European Guggenheim Museum.

 The first evidence of the existence of a settlement here comes from the second century before Christ.
 Then there is evidence in historian’s writings of a Roman city here called Amanum Pontus and Flaviobriga.
 The first record of the name Bilbao being used comes from 1300 when its charter was granted.
 The Spanish Civil War began here and in recent decades it’s been the centre of activity in the Basque Separatist struggle for independence.

 We’ve already mentioned the ferries and there’s Bilbao Airport only seven miles away from the city.
 Several budget airlines fly here including easyJet.

 The most important sight is going to be the Guggenheim Museum.
 Acknowledged as a design icon in itself, it houses a great collection of art.
 Link this visit on a joint entrance ticket with the Museo de Bellas Artes which holds over 12,000 works of art documenting the evolution of art over more than eight centuries.